 Title: Eleanor Oliphant Is Completely Fine Author: Gail Honeyman Genre: Some sort of Psychological Fiction?
 Pages: 352 Rating: 4.5 of 5

 This isn’t my usual kind of read, and I don’t remember how it originally ended up on my TBR, but I’m glad that I read it.
-I’m not sure how much I can say about it without spoilers as gradually getting to know Eleanor (a social awkward loner who repeatedly assures us that her life is fine) and seeing her personal development is the whole point of the story.
-I don’t know that someone with so little self-awareness and understanding of the real world (to say nothing of other issues) would really be as independent as Eleanor is, but her struggles, tragedies, and triumphs provide a moving tale of humor, heartbreak, and hope.
+I’m not sure how much I can say about it without spoilers as gradually getting to know Eleanor (a socially awkward loner who repeatedly assures us that her life is fine) and seeing her personal development is the whole point of the story.
+I don’t know if someone with so little self-awareness and understanding of the real world (to say nothing of other issues) would really be as independent as Eleanor is, but her struggles, tragedies, and triumphs provide a moving tale of humor, heartbreak, and hope.

 Thank you to the author and publisher for a free eARC via NetGalley.
 This in no way affects the content of the review.